Drone The Game Accessibility Report

 We've documented 1 accessibility feature for Audio in Drone The Game which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Depiction of Directional Audio: Indication on-screen with arrows, icons, located colour splashes and the like, to show where directional audio for damage, footsteps, environmental or way-finding sounds are coming from.

 Similar Games With More Accessibility Features for Audio

 If you want to play Drone The Game, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Drone The Game has 2 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in Drone The Game which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Text Chat: Chat to other players by typing text.

 Filtered Chat: Option to filter out profanity and/or sharing of personal information from online chat.

 Similar Games With More Accessibility Features for Communication